 Each licence type has conditions attached, and licensees must submit activity reports (returns) to the Kangaroo Management Program Team for monitoring purposes.

-Non-commercial licences to harm native animals including kangaroos for the purposes of damage mitigation and public safety are issued by National Parks and Wildlife Service (NPWS) area offices.
-Non-commercial licences are still available in a commercial harvest zone.
+Non-commercial licences to harm kangaroos for the purposes of damage mitigation and public safety are issued by National Parks and Wildlife Service (NPWS) area offices.
+Non-commercial licences can be issued for a property in any kangaroo management zone, including those where commercial harvesting is not permitted.

-The carcasses of kangaroos culled under non-commercial licences cannot be sold.
+The carcasses of kangaroos culled under non-commercial licences can be used for non-commercial purposes, but cannot be sold, swapped or traded.

-Non-commercial applications need to be submitted to the appropriate (NPWS) Area office that manages the region the property is located within.
+Non-commercial applications should be submitted to the local NPWS office that manages the area the property is located within.